 Fortesta gel is a prescription medicine that contains testosterone.

 Testosterone is a naturally occurring male hormone necessary for many processes in the body.

-Fortesta is used to treat conditions in men that result from a lack of natural testosterone.
+Fortesta gel is used to treat conditions in men that result from a lack of natural testosterone.

 Fortesta may also be used for purposes not listed in this medication guide.

-Do not use Fortesta if you are allergic to testosterone, or if you have prostate cancer or male breast cancer.
+You should not use Fortesta if you are allergic to testosterone patches or gels, or if you have;

-FDA pregnancy category X. Fortesta should not be used by a woman.
+FDA pregnancy category X. Fortesta gel should not be used by a woman.
 Testosterone can cause birth defects in an unborn baby.
-A pregnant woman should avoid coming into contact with Fortesta gel, or with a man's skin areas where the gel has been applied.
+A pregnant woman should avoid coming into contact with testosterone gels, or with a man's skin areas where gel has been applied.
 If contact does occur, wash with soap and water right away.